 No matter the season in Lagos, people want to go outside, soak up the sun, and take in the fresh air.
 Lagos city is alive with vibrant culture and fun places just waiting to be explored.
 No matter what you’re in the mood for, there is something for everyone to do.
+Here, see 5 of the best fun places you should visit in Lagos, for cultural and outdoor activities in Nigeria’s biggest city.

 Hit the Elegushi beach for a great experience with my friends and family.
 Simply enjoying the beaches is one of the top things both locals and tourists like to do in Lagos.
 This private beach in Lekki, Lagos state is owned by the Elegushi royal family.
 Clean beach sand interspersed with palm trees against the gentle lapping sea can be the very definition of a paradise.
 Elegushi features one of Africa’s most romantic sunset.
 Nice and fun beach, but too busy on weekends and public holidays.